 This section describes the Functional Resource Types that represent the functions that are performed by ESLTs.
 Primarily, these Functional Resource Types are the ones that represent the functions that are performed in providing IOAG Service Catalog 1 services.
 However, several other FR Types – corresponding to IOAG Service Catalog 2 services and another future service – are also described to illustrate how future capabilities can be accommodated.

-In this section, the Functional Resource Types are organized by the specialized SCs to which they belong.
-These SCs are in turn organized by the ASCs that they specialize.
-For each Functional Resource Type, the corresponding Functional Resource Type Object Identifier is listed and the pertinent CCSDS Recommended Standard is identified.
+In this section, the Functional Resource Types are organized by the Functional Resource Sets to which they belong.
+These FR setss are in turn organized by the FR strata that they specialize.
+For each Functional Resource Type, the corresponding Functional Resource Type Object Classifier is listed and the pertinent CCSDS Recommended Standard is identified.
+The Object Classifiers map to the Object Identifiers that are assigned to the Functional Resources in the SANA Functional Resource Registry, and th Object Classifiers serve as a key into that registry.

 The Functional Resource Type OIDs are registered under the crossSupportFunctionalities branch of the CCSDS Object Identifier Tree, which is specified in [4] as: